MaterializeInc/materialize/doc/developer/platform/formalism.md

 The Adapter layer provides interactive transactions through the `BEGIN`, `COMMIT`, and `ROLLBACK` commands.
 There are various restrictions on these transactions, primarily because the Storage and Compute layers require you to durably write before you can read from them.
-This makes read-after-write transactions challenging to perform efficiently, and they are not currently supported.
+This makes write-then-read transactions challenging to perform efficiently, and they are not currently supported.
+Read-only transactions are implemented by performing all reads at a single timestamp.
+Write-only transactions are implemented by buffering all writes and then applying them during commit at a single timestamp.
 Read-then-write transactions are implemented by performing all reads at some timestamp greater than or equal to all previous timestamps and then writing at a strictly later timestamp.
-Other read-only transactions may co-occur with a read-then-write transaction (logically preceding the transaction, as its writes are only visible at its write timestamp).
-Other write-only transactions may precede or follow a read-then-write transaction, but may not occur *between* the read and write times of that transaction.
-Multiple read-then-write transactions may not co-occur (their [read, write) half-open timestamp intervals must be disjoint).
+Read-then-write transactions are implemented by performing all reads at some timestamp greater than or equal to all previous timestamps and then writing at a strictly later timestamp.
+Read-then-write transactions are only considered valid and applied if there are no updates to the query inputs at a time greater than the read timestamp and not greater than the write timestamp.
+Read-then-write transactions are ordered using the write timestamp in the total order of all transactions.

 It is possible that multiple read-then-write transactions on disjoint collections could be made concurrent, but the technical requirements are open at the moment.